At the time of labor initiation, several abnormalities can interfere with the orderly progression to spontaneous delivery.

 There are a variety of reasons why labor is difficult:

 Delivery of large babies with unusually high body weight at birth.
-This can be caused by obese mothers, mothers, often small, who may have a small pelvic structure, or the presence of diabetes.
+Obese mothers can cause this; mothers are often small and may have a small pelvic structure or the presence of diabetes.

-The mother’s pelvic dilation or opening does not reach an adequate size to allow the baby to pass normally.
+The mother’s pelvic dilation or opening does not usually reach an adequate size to allow the baby to pass.
 Possible causes include: